-The following PD shall count toward a licensed employee's required PD hours to the extent the District's or school's PDP includes such training, is approved for flex hours, or is part of the employee's PDP and it provides him/her with knowledge and skills for teaching:
+The following PD shall count toward a licensed employee's required PD hours to the extent the District's PDP or the employee's schools' SLIP includes such training, is approved for flex hours, or is part of the employee's PGP and it provides him/her with knowledge and skills for teaching:

-- Students with intellectual disabilities, including Autism Spectrum Disorder; - Students with specific learning disorders, including dyslexia; - Culturally and linguistically diverse students; - Gifted students.
+- Students with intellectual disabilities, including Autism Spectrum Disorder; - Students with specific learning disorders, including dyslexia; - Culturally and linguistically diverse students; - Gifted students. - •

-Beginning in the 2013-14 school-year and every fourth year thereafter, all mandated reporters and licensed personnel shall receive two (2) hours of PD related to child maltreatment required under A.C.A. § 6-61-133(d)(e)(2).
+Beginning in the 2013-14 school-year and every fourth year thereafter, all mandated reporters and licensed personnel shall receive two (2) hours of PD related to child maltreatment required under A.C.A. § 6-61-133.
 For the purposes of this training, "mandated reporters" includes school social workers, psychologists, and nurses.